asherao/DCS-DTC-Mission-Planning-Software/README.md

 3. If it was formatted correctly, the `.dtc` file will be loaded into DMPS.

 ### DTC Import using DMPS Integrated App
-(currently unavailable)
 1. Click the Clear All Data button.
-2. Paste the contents of a `.dtc` file into the Output Box.
+2. In the DTC Name box, type the filename of a DTC.
+If the name you typed does not exist, options may be shown to you.
+If necessary, retype a valid name.
 3. Click the Import button.
-4. If it was formatted correctly, the DTC information will be loaded into DMPS.
+The DTC information will be loaded into DMPS.

 **New DTCs are available after aircraft respawn**
 This can be achieved by one of these methods: